AyushSharma72/text-gradients-npm-package/README.md

-﻿# text-gradient
+# text-gradient

 It is a react package to apply gradients and images inside text without writing any css.
-It offers a range of beautiful gradients and easy insertion and manipulation of image inside text.
+It offers a range of beautiful gradients. you can customize the direction of the gradient and also mainpulate the placement of the image inside text.